AYCEdemo/emptyx16/src/emptyx16.md

 can be problematic when sprites are off the 640-pixel line buffer or per-line limit is reached or the line it's being drawn is skipped from a V-Scale value of more than 1.0 or an interlaced mode.
-Also, priority settings have no effect on the collision detection which means that *disabled* sprites that are successfully "drawn" can still contribute to it.
+Also, priority settings have no effect on the collision detection except a setting where the sprite is disabled as it will not be drawn at all.

 ### Sprite Priority to Other Sprites
 When sprites are on the same priority (byte 6 bits 2-3 in attribute), the